 I experienced this phenomenon with my first labor and delivery.
 My feet and ankles swelled up to double their size the day after delivering my son and did not return to normal until a few days later.
 The swelling was due to excess fluids being given to prevent dehydration during labor, as well as to keep me hydrated after my emergency C-section.
 My doctor assured me that this was a normal occurrence after a long labor.
 A report by Healthline suggests that some women can even experience edema in their face and hands due to excess fluids being pushed through their body during delivery.

 6. Baby Is Malpositioned

 "Breech births are actually becoming way more common and there are actually three different types of breech positions," Simms says.
-According to the American Pregnancy Association, approximately 1 in every 25 full-term births will have breech presentation.
+According to the ACOG, approximately 3 to 4% of all full-term births will have breech presentation.

 Even though malpositioning may be common, Simms tells Romper that "there are also non-invasive ways to get baby to move down and in the right position" so it is important to understand and explore your options with your birthing team if your baby is malpositioned.

 7. Failure To Progress

 A study by the Centers for Disease Control and Prevention reported that a woman who is termed with stalled labor or failure to progress has labored for more than 20 hours.
 The study also reports that stalled labor is responsible for approximately one-third of all cesarean deliveries.
 Having labored for nearly 21 hours with my oldest son and having an emergency C-section in hour 22, I suppose I am one of the one-third accounted for in the study.
 This complication, although rough to experience first-hand, is common.